 Well with all this recent talk of the diamond jubilee of Betty the 2nd, queen of Britland, you’d think I would have come up with loads of jubbly jubilee goodies !

 Weeeelll I have been very busy at studios for one ….and two, there is just so much out there on the interwebby thing, that I didn’t think it was worth it.

-I had made a display for a photo shoot of a chocolate crown (insert sniggering at obvious innuendo) and a few cup cakes in a royal nod to the festivities, but I did get thinking about the resurgence in all british bakes and desserts that had erupted in red white and blue clouds of icing sugar, flour and royal jelly, and my thoughts turned to some of my old favourites, one of which is queen of puddings, a classic dessert, and one I remember being taught at college as part of my pastry course back in the day.
+I had made a display for a photo shoot of a chocolate crown ( obvious innuendo) and a few cup cakes in a royal nod to the festivities, but I did get thinking about the resurgence in all british bakes and desserts that had erupted in red white and blue clouds of icing sugar, flour and royal jelly, and my thoughts turned to some of my old favourites, one of which is queen of puddings, a classic dessert, and one I remember being taught at college as part of my pastry course back in the day.

 It evolved from a group of puddings based, like a lot of puddings at the time, out of bread crumbs baked in an egg custard, of these you have Manchester pudding, monmouth pudding, and cabinet pudding but to name a few.